JadaWoods626/HTML-and-CSS-Projects/README.md

-# HTML-and-CSS-Projects
-Projects from the HTML and CSS course:
+# HTML and CSS Projects Repository

-*SushiRoll:
-It is basically a spinoff to crunchyroll.
-Crunchyroll is a streaming website for anime.
-It contains many Bootstrap items such as jumbotron, navbar and etc. While using Bootstrap, Javascript, HTML and CSS were used to make this project.

-*Space Resort:
+Welcome to the HTML and CSS Projects repository!
+This collection houses a variety of small projects and practice applications that I've developed using HTML and CSS.

+## Projects Overview

+### SushiRoll
+SushiRoll is a project inspired by Crunchyroll, a popular anime streaming website.
+This project utilizes Bootstrap components such as jumbotron and navbar, alongside JavaScript, HTML, and CSS.
+It recreates the essence of Crunchyroll's design and functionality.

+### Space Resort
-Is a space hotel that can take you anywhere in the soloar system.
-This project contains HTML and CSS.
+Experience the virtual Space Resort, a futuristic hotel capable of transporting you anywhere within the solar system.
+This project focuses on HTML and CSS to create an immersive space-themed environment.
+Explore the project's visual appeal and design elements.

-*Art Store:
-It is an example of a retail website similar to micheals.
-This project contains HTML and CSS.
+### Art Store
+Art Store mimics a retail website akin to stores like Michaels, showcasing a diverse range of artistic products.
+The project showcases HTML and CSS skills to craft an attractive and functional online store layout.
+Explore the interface and the arrangement of art-related items.

+## Purpose

+The HTML and CSS Projects repository is a testament to the practical application of web development skills.
+Each project offers a glimpse into the possibilities of design, interactivity, and layout achievable with HTML and CSS.
+Whether it's recreating well-known platforms, envisioning futuristic spaces, or setting up online retail environments, these projects showcase the versatility and creativity of web development technologies.